Prestan® Professional CPR-AED Training Family Pack to train students in adult, child, and infant rescue and CPR

 This convenient family pack of Prestan® Professional CPR-AED Training manikins gives portability a whole new look!
 Their unique clamshell design makes setting up, inserting a face shield/lung bag, and transporting exceptionally easy.
 Includes adult, child, and infant manikins, plus a carrying bag.

 - 2 torso-only, adult manikins with CPR monitor, 1 torso-only, child manikin with CPR monitor, and 2 full-body, infant manikins with CPR monitor

-- New upgraded CPR monitor based on the 2015 American Heart Association Guidelines for CPR and ECC
+- Now with even more feedback with the CPR monitor based on the 2015 American Heart Association Guidelines for CPR and ECC

 - Visible chest rise when ventilated